rfunix/gle/README.md

-# gle - The logentries log watcher written in Go.
+# gle - The logentries log search written in Go.

 gle is very simple script written in Go to analyze logentries logs.